docker/compose/docs/cli.md

     $ docker-compose run web python manage.py shell

-will start the `web` service and then run `manage.py shell` in python.
-Note that by default, linked services will also be started, unless they are already running.
+starts the `web` service and then runs `manage.py shell` in python.
+Note that by default, linked services are also started, unless they are already running.

-One-off commands are started in new containers with the same configuration as a normal container for that service, so volumes, links, etc will all be created as expected.
+One-off commands are started in new containers with the same configuration as a normal container for that service, so volumes, links, etc are all created as expected.
 When using `run`, there are two differences from bringing up a container normally:

-1. the command will be overridden with the one specified.
-So, if you run `docker-compose run web bash`, the container's web command (which could default to, e.g., `python app.py`) will be overridden to `bash`
+1. The command is overridden with the one specified.
+So, if you run `docker-compose run web bash`, the container's command (which might default to, e.g., `python app.py`) is overridden to `bash`.

-2. by default no ports will be created in case they collide with already opened ports.
+2. By default, no ports are exposed, in case they collide with already opened ports.

 Links are also created between one-off commands and the other containers which are part of that service.
 So, for example, you could run: